Code-Institute-Submissions/stroemlind-esart_JulyResub/TESTING.md

   ![Safari](documentation/testing/safari.png)

 ## Responsiveness
-This section provides images of the tests for responsiveness on different screen sizes.
+This section covers the responsiveness of different screen sizes.
+It's divided into Desktop, tablet, and mobile screen sizes and provides images to show the tests.

 ### Desktop
 #### Home